 Another feature of the temple is its ancient text from the 17th and 18th centuries.
 You can read this to discover the spiritual life of Vietnamese, through couplets and poems.

 Tran Quoc pagoda

 - Address: Thanh Nien street, near Westlake, Hanoi (Map)

 - Entrance fee: 5.000 VND/ person

-The design of Tran Quoc pagoda features with a high pagoda, with 11 levels.
+The design of the Tran Quoc pagoda features a high pagoda, with 11 levels.
 You can also see other small pagodas for historical relics.
 There are many green trees around the pagoda.

 Nowadays, this temple is open for tourists, monks, and nuns.
-It is free and be an attractive tourism place.
-You can visit Tran Quoc pagoda from 8:00 AM until 4 PM late in the afternoon.
+It is free and is an attractive tourist place.
+You can visit the Tran Quoc pagoda from 8:00 AM until 4 PM late in the afternoon.

 - Address: 76 Hang Buom str, Hanoi Old Quarter (Map)

 As its name suggests, this temple was built in the 11th century to worship a White Horse.
 This horse had led Ly Thai To King to the area that we have now known as the Old Quarter in Hanoi.
 Bach Ma temple is known as the oldest temple in this noisy capital of Vietnam.
 It was reconstructed in the 18th century.